jpskycak/wedding/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Sanjana & Justin's wedding documentation!
 ===================================

+**SanJustin** is a portmanteau.
+"Sanju" is a nickname for Sanjana, and we wanted a short URL.

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+.. (/lu'make/) is a Python library for cooks and food lovers
+.. that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+..
+It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_
+.. and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+..
+Check out the :doc:`usage` section for further information, including
+.. how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   This site is just a template for now.
+We'll add more information later.

 Contents
 --------

 .. toctree::

-   usage
-   api
+   agenda
+   story
+   photos